NelleV/SCCourses/2014-sciliflab/git.rst

 The more complex the commands you use are, the higher potential very dangerous effects it can have on your repository.

+If any problem occurs, you can check the connectivity and validity of the objects in your database using ``git fsck``.

 ----